awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-query-monitoring-rules.md

 If you choose to create rules programmatically, we strongly recommend using the console to generate the JSON that you include in the parameter group definition\.
 For more information, see [Creating or Modifying a Query Monitoring Rule Using the Console](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#parameter-group-modify-qmr-console) and [Configuring Parameter Values Using the AWS CLI](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html#configure-parameters-using-the-cli) in the *Amazon Redshift Cluster Management Guide*\.

 To define a query monitoring rule, you specify the following elements:
 + A rule name – Rule names must be unique within the WLM configuration\.
 Rule names can be up to 32 alphanumeric characters or underscores, and can't contain spaces or quotation marks\.
-You can have up to twenty\-five rules per queue, and the total limit for all queues is twenty\-five rules\.
+You can have up to 25 rules per queue, and the total limit for all queues is 25 rules\.
 + One or more predicates – You can have up to three predicates per rule\.
 If all the predicates for any rule are met, the associated action is triggered\.
 A predicate is defined by a metric name, an operator \( =, <, or > \), and a value\.
 An example is `query_cpu_time > 100000`\.
 For a list of metrics and examples of values for different metrics, see [Query Monitoring Metrics](#cm-c-wlm-query-monitoring-metrics) following in this section\.
 + An action – If more than one rule is triggered, WLM chooses the rule with the most severe action\.
 Possible actions, in ascending order of severity, are:
   + Log – Record information about the query in the STL\_WLM\_RULE\_ACTION system table\.
 Use the Log action when you want to only write a log record\.
 WLM creates at most one log per query, per rule\.
 Following a log action, other rules remain in force and WLM continues to monitor the query\.
-  + Hop – Log the action and hop the query to the next matching queue\.
+  + Hop \(only available with manual WLM\) – Log the action and hop the query to the next matching queue\.
 If there isn't another matching queue, the query is canceled\.
 QMR hops only [CREATE TABLE AS](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_AS.html) \(CTAS\) statements and read\-only queries, such as SELECT statements\.
 For more information, see [WLM Query Queue Hopping](wlm-queue-hopping.md)\.
   + Abort – Log the action and terminate the query\.
 QMR doesn't abort COPY statements and maintenance operations, such as ANALYZE and VACUUM\.
+  + Change priority \(only available with automatic WLM\) – Change the priority of a query\.

 To limit the runtime of queries, we recommend creating a query monitoring rule instead of using WLM timeout\.
-For example, instead of setting `max_execution_time` to 50000 milliseconds as shown in this JSON snippet:
+For example, you can set `max_execution_time` to 50,000 milliseconds as shown in the following JSON snippet\.

 ```
 "max_execution_time": 50000
 ```

-Define an equivalent query monitoring rule that sets `query_execution_time` to 50 seconds as shown in this JSON snippet:
+But we recommend instead that you define an equivalent query monitoring rule that sets `query_execution_time` to 50 seconds as shown in the following JSON snippet\.

 ```
 "rules":